How Long Does It Take to Form an LLC in Missouri (2026)

 What Should I Do After My Missouri LLC Is Approved?

-After your Missouri LLC is approved, you should apply for an employer identification number through the IRS website at irs.gov for same-day processing.
-Then open a business bank account using your EIN and Articles of Organization, and draft an operating agreement.
+After your Missouri LLC is approved, apply for an employer identification number through the IRS at irs.gov, since banks need one for a business account.
+Then open that account with the EIN and your filing, and put a written operating agreement in place even though the state doesn't require one.

 Do I Need a Business License for My LLC in Missouri?